 Day 7 of Sri Lanka: Nuwara Eliya

-The train ride from Kandy to Nuwara Eliya is and important part of 10 day itienerary to Sri Lanka!
+The train ride from Kandy to Nuwara Eliya is an important part of 10 day itinerary to Sri Lanka!

 Train to Nuwara Eliya

 The three and half hour train journey began and we eagerly stared outside the window for the scenic views to blow our minds away, any minute.
 It did not happen for a very long time.
-Unfortunately we were seating at the wrong side of the train facing the mountains.
-The other side facing the valley, offered better views.
-After a couple of hours the scenery changed and we were looking at the most captivating lush green valleys of Sri Lanka.
+Unfortunately, we were seating on the wrong side of the train facing the mountains.
+The other side facing the valley offered better views.
+After a couple of hours, the scenery changed and we were looking at the most captivating lush green valleys of Sri Lanka.
 We ditched our seats and went near the open doors of the train and stood there taking in the charming views.

-The first thing that hit us as we approached Nuwara Eliya, more than it its beauty was its cold weather.
+The first thing that hit us as we approached Nuwara Eliya, more than its beauty was its cold weather.
 After lunch, we were cold and sleepy and did not have any plans for the day.
-So we decided to go to our hotel in Nuwara Eliya and check in.
+So we decided to go to our hotel in Nuwara Eliya and check-in.
 It so happened that the manager turned out to be a good friend of Edward and he upgraded us to a deluxe room.
-The room was very warm, cosy and comfortable with a lovely view from its window.
-We spent rest of the day relaxing in the hotel, chitchatting over cup of tea.
+The room was very warm, cozy, and comfortable with a lovely view from its window.
+We spent the rest of the day relaxing in the hotel, chitchatting over a cup of tea.

 Day 9 of Sri Lanka: Ella